OriginProtocol/dshop/shop/README.md

    cd backend
    yarn run migration

+   # The backend uses redis for queues.
+While you can skip this,
+   # it's highly recommended to run a local redis so your testing
+   # matches production behavior
+   export REDIS_URL=redis://localhost:6379/

    # Optional: If you want to use the super-admin to create new shops, build the bundle.
    yarn run build:dist